rohan03122001/Asset-Insight-Coding-Challange/readme.md

 - Name: Must be 2-50 chars
 - Email: Has to be valid format
 - Role: Only "Admin", "User", or "Editor"

+## Deployment
+- Backend deployed on DigitalOcean with SSL encryption (HTTPS)
+- Frontend hosted on Vercel
+- Containerized database for consistent environments